EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection: Main Results

+We observe that stronger models more frequently misinterpret prompt rules.
+GPT-4 identifies key violating words but fails to match them to classification criteria.
+This reveals two challenges: (1) models struggle with backward reasoning, generating information but failing to match it back to prompt requirements; (2) models show systematic biases in prompt interpretation versus human understanding.
+Stronger models' higher confidence leads them to adhere more firmly to conclusions, amplifying deviations from human understanding and increasing errors.

-Although EVADE is a multi-class task, it includes an implicit rule: "Z. other" (no violation) cannot be selected alongside any regulated category.
-Some weaker models violate this constraint by labeling items as both compliant and non-compliant, revealing poor rule comprehension and instruction-following under constraints.
+Although EVADE-Bench is multi-classification, it includes a critical implicit rule: Z.other (no violation) cannot co-exist with any violation classification.
+Models must understand this constraint before classification.
+Weaker models violate this rule, incorrectly labeling items as both violation and non-violation, revealing limited ability to understand complex classification constraints.